uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 ## Sitecore version compatibility

-This starter kit is expected to work with any Sitecore 9.x version backend.
+This starter kit is expected to work with any Sitecore 9.x and 10.x version backend.
 This particular starter kit requires Sitecore JSS.

-> If you are not planning on using Sitecore JSS, there are [other starter kits available](https://github.com/uniformdev).
+> If you are not planning on using Sitecore JSS, there are [other starter kits available](https://github.com/uniformdev?q=starterkit).

 ## Next.js role